Ultimate guide to fasteners

 Panel fasteners

 Panel fasteners do what the name says: they connect items to panels.
 They do this on the edge or through holes or slots.
 However, not all panel fasteners go by that name.
 Snap rivets are a prime example.
 Another solution are quarter-turn panel fasteners.
 These are typically used to secure a panel or cover, yet still enable easy access.
 Comprising of two pieces, quarter-turn fasteners join a fixed surface with a removable one.
 The base fits into the fixed panel, and then the slotted screw is inserted through the panel that can be removed, and into the fastener base.
 A quarter turn of the screw secures – or loosens – the panels.
 For more solutions that can fasten panels, go to rivets.
-You can also learn more in our Guide to panel fasteners.

 Examples of different types of panel fasteners include: